hackersaqib786/To-Do-List/README.md

 **Outcome:-**

-1) The To-Do list with the functionality of adding taskes.
+1) The To-Do list with the functionality of adding tasks.

 ![image](https://user-images.githubusercontent.com/102990706/213887885-45e591a8-7c87-4022-bae9-1528997772b0.png)